 The Company reports comprehensive income and its components following guidance set forth by ASC 220, Comprehensive Income, which establishes standards for the reporting and display of comprehensive income and its components in the consolidated financial statements.
 There were no items of comprehensive income applicable to the Company during the period covered in the financial statements.

 Earnings per common share is computed pursuant to ASC 260, Earnings Per Share.
 Basic earnings per share is computed by dividing net income by the weighted average number of shares of common stock outstanding during the period.
 Diluted net income per share is computed by dividing net income by the sum of the weighted average number of shares of common stock outstanding plus the weighted average number of potentially dilutive securities during the period.

-As of September 30, 2017 and 2016, there were 6,748,898 and 9,825,000 potentially dilutive securities in the form of options and warrants.
-Such securities had an anti-dilutive effect on earnings per share, and in accordance with ASC 260, were excluded from the diluted net income per share calculation.
-For that reason, the calculations of basic and fully diluted net income per share were identical for the three and nine month periods ended September 30, 2017 and 2016.
-These options and warrants may dilute earnings per share in the future.
+As of September 30, 2018 and 2017, there were 15,497,823 and 6,748,898, respectively, of potentially dilutive securities in the form of options and warrants.
+Also as of September 30, 2018 and 2017, there were zero and 500,000 shares, respectively, of subscriptions on convertible preferred stock, and $350,000 and $1,075,000, respectively, of convertible promissory notes, that were potentially dilutive, whose conversion into common stock is based on a discount to the market value of common stock on or about the future conversion date.
+For the nine months ended September 30, 2018, all potentially dilutive securities had an anti-dilutive effect on earnings per share, and in accordance with ASC 260, were excluded from the diluted net income per share calculation, resulting in calculations of basic and fully diluted net income per share that were identical for this period.
+These securities may dilute earnings per share in the future.